Blunk-electronic/ada_training/gtkada-installation.md

 ```sh
 $ sh install-gtkada.sh no-download
 ```
+NOTE: After the installation you must reboot.
+See section issues below.

 ### Uninstalling Gprbuild
 If you want to get grid of Gprbuild run this command: